6 Practical, Eco-friendly Uses for Coffee Grounds

 - Natural Household Cleanser- You can enjoy drinking coffee, but did you know you can clean with it?
 Gently abrasive coffee grounds can be used effectively as a chemical-free scrub in the sink, on pots and pans, or for barbeque grills.
 A powerful deodorizer, coffee grounds can be placed in a small bowl to naturally absorb odors from the refrigerator, or on your hands to easily remove onion or garlic smells.
 Coffee grounds can even be used to facilitate the task of cleaning ashes out of your wood burning fireplace and absorb smoke odors to boot.

 - Organic Beauty Aid- As long as you are starting with toxin-free, organic high quality coffee such as Cardiology Coffee, you can safely use coffee grounds to enhance your beauty routine in many ways such as for exfoliation of skin, decreasing cellulite, reducing puffy eyes and more.
-For more creative ways to incorporate coffee into your natural self care routine, see our article (on Coffee and skin benefits link needed).
+For more creative ways to incorporate coffee into your natural self care routine, see our article 5 Surprising Ways Coffee Is Good for Your Skin.

 - Hair Treatment- Not only is coffee beneficial for the skin, it can be used as a wonderful natural hair product.
 Used coffee grounds are a great alternative to toxic hair dye, which has been linked to many health issues as a known carcinogen.
 To use grounds in this way, first moisten them and apply to hair to enrich and add shine to brunette hair safely without harsh chemicals.
 Coffee grounds can also be applied to the scalp as a mild exfoliant to reduce shampoo build up and stimulate healthy hair growth.